microsoft/genaiops-promptflow-template/docs/how_to_onboard_new_flows.md

 **Experience with Prompt flow and examples in this template:** New Flows should be on-boarded only after you get comfortable with the example flows in this repo and are able to execute them successfully either through Azure DevOps or Github workflows.

 **(Optional) Data Pipeline Environment:** The data pipeline loads data from the source system and preapres it for the promptflow flow.
-The data pipeline outputs jsonl files so that it can be registered as data asset.
+The data pipeline outputs jsonl files which can be registered as data assets.
 This repository supports two tools for data pipeline development - AML and Microsoft Fabric.

 ![dataops llmops](images/dataops_llmops.png)

+If you are not using data pipelines to create the data assets, the promptflow Flows will use the jsonl files inside the `data` folder to create the data assets.

 ## Steps to Onboard new Flows